 Equipment for Shooting

 The following are general guidelines for shooting competition firearms.
-However, the equipment and techniques used in a particular sport or discipline may vary considerably from those described below.
+However, the equipment and techniques used in a particular sport or discipline may vary considerably from those described below The folks at Sulun Arms can help you with this.
 In addition, please note that the advice presented here is not intended as a substitute for professional firearm instruction.